-As required by the Saudi Arabian Insurance Regulations, the Company deposited an amount equivalent to 10% of its paid up share capital, amounting to SR 40,000 thousand, in a bank designated by the Saudi Arabian Monetary Agency ("SAMA").
+As required by the Saudi Arabian Insurance Regulations the Company had deposited an amount equivalent to 10% of its paid up share capital, amounting to SR 40 million, in a bank designated by the Saudi Arabian Monetary Authority ("SAMA").
+On 22 December 2016, subsequent to decrease in share capital from SR 400 million to SR 200 million, the Company received permission from Saudi Arabian Monetary Authority (SAMA) to decrease its statutory deposit to SR 30 million, which represents 15% of share capital.
 This statutory deposit cannot be withdrawn without the consent of SAMA, and commission accruing on this deposit is payable to SAMA.